AgnelSelvan/AgnelSelvan/README.md

 ## I'm a Developer!!

 - 🌱 I love learning new technology ❤️
-- 🥅 2020 Goals: To learn more technology and work on new projects. 🚀️
+- 🥅 Lifetime Goals: To learn more technology and work on new projects. 🚀️
 - ⚡ Fun fact: I love to draw, listen music and Travel.

 ### Languages and Tools: